 • If they express that they don’t believe they have the final choice over who they marry.

 There can be other general signs that someone is struggling with pressures to marry.
-But it’s important to know that these changes could also be the result of many different things: problems at home, at work, in class, online, with mental health, and more.
+But it’s important to know that these changes could also be the result of many different things: problems at home, at work, in class, online, with mental health, or more.

 Your friend or loved one might be: